sebringj/athu/README.md

 See the config directory for a list of the expected configuration values.

+The HTTP_REFERRER is used to redirect back to the consuming app, see EXAMPLE_ENV for env var settings.

 ## Setup

 - npm install [passport compatible npm package]